breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 + Points *HEAD* to the commit object specified by *\[head-name\]*.
 + Rewrites all the files in the directory to match the files stored in the new *HEAD* commit.

 > :point_up:**Important note:**  If there are any uncommitted changes when you run git checkout, GIT will behave very strangely.
 The strangeness is predictable and sometimes useful, but it is best to avoid it.
-All you need to do, of course, is commit all the new changes before checking out the new head.
+All you need to do, of course, is commit all the new changes before checking out the new HEAD.

 After checking out the *\[new-head\]* head, you will fix the headers.
-Now you can add and commit the changes as above.
+Now you can add and commit the changes as mentioned above.
 The resulting repository looks like this:

 ![git8](../../assets/images/0352d1b1-0914-4d0f-9379-c47e7895ccb9.png)

 ## Merging

-After you have finished implementing a new feature in a branch, you will want to bring that new feature into the main branch, so that everyone can use it.
+After you have finished implementing a new feature in a branch, you will want to bring that new feature into the main branch so that everyone can use it.
 You can do so with the `git merge` or `git pull` command.

 The syntax for the command is as follows: